Reasons You Can’t Get Pregnant: 11 Possible Causes

 Endometrium cells that usually grow in the uterine cavity lead to endometriosis.
 According to NICHD, more than 255 women have endometriosis, and 30% deal with infertility.
 Endometriosis leads to-

 - Change in the woman’s reproductive organ’s structure leads to pelvic adhesions made of scar tissue that obstructs and affects the release of an egg.

 - A chemical change in the uterine line.

 - Increase in the amount of fluid in the peritoneum.

 11. Failure of an Egg to Mature Properly

 Sometimes, the egg may fail to mature properly, which can be due to obesity, PCOD, or a lack of proteins that help mature the eggs.
 As a result, an immature egg will not release according to the desired cycle and may block the fallopian tubes or lead to in-fertilization.

 For most couples, it takes 4-12 months of regular intercourse before pregnancy occurs.
 However, some couples find it difficult to conceive naturally due to several factors, including male or female infertility problems.
-If you have been trying to become pregnant for more than a year without success, you should consult a doctor or seek infertility treatment.
+If you have been trying to become pregnant for more than a year without success, you should consult an IVF Specialist or seek infertility treatment.
 Infertility treatments like IVF procedures can help you bypass these pregnancy problems and let you experience motherhood.
 You can contact with Best IVF Center for Excellent Results.